 Who We Reach

 At Call of the Sea, we seek to serve people of all backgrounds, from all over the bay.
 In 2016, we had over 6,000 passengers aboard, with about 5,000 of them students, sailing from Sausalito, San Francisco, Berkeley, Alameda, Redwood City and Monterey.
 Student ages ranged from five to eighteen years old.
 The majority of participants on day programs were 4th and 5th graders while the majority of participants on overnight programs were 8th-12th graders.

-We aim to serve our area’s underserved and at-risk youth.
+We aim to serve our area’s underserved youth.
 We recruit underserved youth through program partners like Boys & Girls Clubs and 7 Teepees.
 Of all the underserved youth we worked with in 2016, approximately 80% of them were eligible for free or reduced meal prices.
 A large percentage came from single parent households.

 Opportunities for experiential marine education exist in our primary service area, but very few of the area’s at-risk youth have financial resources or parental support necessary to take advantage of them.
 It is crucial for these students to be exposed to the world outside their neighborhood.
 Holly Kucek of KIPP Academy San Jose Collegiate says of outdoor programs like Call of the Sea, “Opening our students’ eyes to the world outside of their community is critical for them to begin to think bigger than their surroundings and dream bigger dreams for themselves.”